-The spirit of the Boston Marathon can’t be measured in a single day, even if that day is Patriot’s Day, which commemorates the anniversary of the Battles of Lexington and Concord on April 19, 1775, the first battles of the American Revolutionary War.
+The spirit of the Boston Marathon can’t be measured in a single day, even if that day is Patriot’s Day, which commemorates the Battles of Lexington and Concord on April 19, 1775, the first military engagements of the American Revolutionary War.
 Thus, the post-race celebration would always run over to at least the following day — though often much longer.
 And for many that would include a pilgrimage to the Bill Rodgers Running Center at Quincy Market in the shadow of Faneuil Hall where so much of the Revolutionary fervor had been stoked.

-Down in the lower level of the store a small black & white TV replayed the marathon coverage from the day before, while four-time champion Bill and a guest would sit at a small card table and sign books and posters all day.
-Weaving through the serpentine line that snaked down from the upper level Charlie Rodgers, assistant manager and childhood friend Jason Kehoe, along with the odd tribe of employees and friends that defined the store, served the actual customers not there simply to share a word or take a picture with the American running icon.
+Down in the lower level of the store a small black & white TV replayed the marathon coverage from the day before, while four-time champion Bill and a guest would sit at a small table and sign books and posters for hours on end.
+Weaving through the serpentine line that snaked from the upper level of the store, Charlie Rodgers and assistant manager and childhood friend Jason Kehoe, along with the odd tribe of employees and friends that defined the store, served the actual customers not there simply to share a word or take a picture with the American running icon.

 In the fall of 2012 the store closed after a 35-year run.
 The sudden passing of assistant manager Jason Kehoe that June served as the catalyst, but the store’s heyday was behind it in any case as newer, slicker operations opened around town and on-line to replace the hands on, analog way of doing business.